-Option 1’: A CSI report configuration can be associated with AO-SSB only or associated with OD-SSB only.
-NEW RRC parameter is introduced to differentiate CSI report configuration associated with AO-SSB only and CSI report configuration associated with OD-SSB only.
+Option 1A: A CSI report configuration can be associated with AO-SSB only or associated with OD-SSB only.
+[NEW RRC parameter is introduced or RRC parameter for OD-SSB is reused] to differentiate CSI report configuration associated with AO-SSB only and CSI report configuration associated with OD-SSB only.